 - Aliens, Meteors and Shark Tornados – No Causes for Concern!

 Top 5 Reasons for Losing Data

 Causes for data loss are manifold.
-A quick research by search engine presents a variety of lists with the most common reasons:
+A quick research presents a variety of lists with the most common reasons of data loss:

 - Technical Failure